 After an early breakfast the journey starts with a 7 hour transfer, lunch en route.
 The afternoon will include visiting a cultural village, the Twyfelfontein rock engravings and Sundowners at a local view point.

 We will set off on a morning ride to familiarise you with your mount in the Aba-Huab area where sandy plains invite good canters.

 We start riding west across endless plains with a good chance of seeing desert adapted game such as springbok and oryx, occasionally we follow Mopani treed dry river beds where kudu and ostrich lurk.
 We stop for a light lunch along a riverbed and after lunch continue over some rocky and some sandy hills to our camp at De Riet.

 We continue along the Huab River shaded with huge Ana trees, which provides a favourite food for the Desert Elephants, before we ride across another plain towards Mikberg to have lunch at the ‘cheetah tree’, followed by a long afternoon ride across the watershed with phenomenal vistas.
 Our camp is pitched at View Point where we enjoy the views and dramatic colours of Brandberg, Namibia’s highest mountain.

 From View Point we ride southwest towards the Ugab River.
-After lunch at Lion Head we set off for a nice long canter.
+After lunch we set off for a nice long canter.
 Later we move through a very narrow gorge, pass Soutfontein (Salt Fountain) and arrive at the Save the Rhino Camp near Brandberg West.
 This is a community run campsite to collect funds for the Save the Rhino project; it is really worth visiting their interesting information centre.

 We wind our way through reeds and kori bush thickets along the Ugab to Brakwasser, another place of brackish water.
 We then leave the Ugab River and ride up a deserted gorge with fascinating folded rockwalls.
 Camp is very enjoyable: shady, sheltered and special!